Franklin19c/Franklin19c/README.md

 ### Hi there 👋

+I'm Chris, and I'm a Network Engineer.
+Franklin is my nickname.
+I've been working with Python for a few years, and I've just started using R.

+In networking, I'm focusing on SD-WAN.
+Cisco DevNet has great information on that if you want to know more.

 <!--
 **Franklin19c/Franklin19c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.